 What is INKAS ?

-Ivins No-Kill Animal Supporters, INKAS, is a 501(c)3 organization and a Registered Utah Charity.
+Ivins No-Kill Animal Supporters (INKAS) is a 501(c)3 organization and a Registered Utah Charity.
 It was founded by a group of four friends who banded together to support the needs of the Ivins Animal Shelter.
 Today INKAS also supports local animal rescue groups.

 What is INKAS’ history?

 Today INKAS continues to maintain a presence at community events and we use all available media to be vocal and visible advocates for animals in need.
-We continue to gain goodwill, increased community support and our generous donors are growing in size.
-INKAS annual yard sale has become one of our most popular and highly attended fundraisers.
+We continue to gain increased community support and our generous donors are growing in size.
+INKAS annual yard sale remains one of our most popular and highly attended fundraisers.

 Our purpose is to promote the no-kill status of the shelter and local animal rescue groups.
-INKAS works under a Memorandum of Understanding with the City of Ivins to provide medical care, canine behavioral training, canine socialization, grooming, veterinary care, food and other shelter supplies.
-Our purpose is to promote the no-kill status to gain goodwill. which leads to increased community support and donations.
+INKAS works under a Memorandum of Understanding with the city of Ivins to provide medical care, canine behavioral training, canine socialization, grooming, veterinary care, food and other shelter supplies.

-According to the ASPCA 1.5 million shelter animals are euthanized each year (670,000 dogs and 860,000 cats).
+According to the ASPCA, 1.5 million shelter animals are euthanized each year (670,000 dogs and 860,000 cats).
 Adopting the no-kill philosophy means embracing a mindset that considers what can be done to save an animal.
-Sometimes all that it takes is medical care, spay/neuter, training, grooming or fostering by a family.
-All of this requires money, commitment and perseverance, but the knowledge that we have saved the lives of innocent animals makes every effort extremely rewarding.
+Sometimes all it takes is medical care, spay/neuter, training, grooming or fostering by a family.
+All of this requires money, commitment and perseverance.
+The knowledge that we help save the lives of innocent animals makes every effort extremely rewarding.

-We do not provide cash directly.
-INKAS does purchase various items and services that the Ivins shelter and other local animal advocate non-profits request.
-Some of these requests have included shade covers in the outdoor play area and fans for the kennel area at the Ivins shelter.
-On a regular basis we cover the costs for medical supplies, spays/neuters, food, collars/leashes, new pet information packets, grooming and training.
-Recently we added bi-annual low-cost animal micro-chipping events at the Ivins shelter.
+INKAS purchases various items and services that the Ivins Shelter and other local animal rescue groups request.
+Some of these requests have included shade covers in the outdoor play area and fans for the kennel area at the Ivins Shelter.
+On a regular basis we cover costs for medical supplies, spays/neuters, food collars/leashes, new pet information packets, grooming and training.
+Recently we added bi-annual low-cost animal micro-chipping events at the Ivins Shelter.

 INKAS promotes adoptable shelter animals on our website and Facebook.
 We also assist shelter personnel at area super-adoption events such as those run at major pet stores.

 Why Do We Do What We Do?